Cloud-Kumpel/CloudKumpel/_posts/2022-09-04-different-ways-how-to-deploy-sharepoint-syntex-model.md

 ---
-title: Different ways how to deploy SharePoint Syntex Model
+title: Different ways how to deploy SharePoint Syntex model
 description: Learn how to manually and automatically deploy SharePoint Syntex Model to a SharePoint library
 date: 2022-09-04
-preview: /img/posts/2022-09-04/SharePoint_Syntex_REST-API2.png
 tags:
   - Power Automate
   - SharePoint Syntex